coateshl/coateshl.github.io/presentations.md

 ### Invited Talks

+Ming, V., Raymond, A., **Coates, H.**, Tarkowski, A. (2025) Invited panelist for the Fourth Wave of Open Data Seminar: Data Commons for the Public Good (virtual).
+Recording available at [ADD LINK].

+Coates, H. L. (2024).
+Research data governance.
+Invited panel presentation at the Common Solutions Group meeting, May 16, 2024, Madison, WI.

 Coates, H. L. (2023).
 Defining and Measuring Research Impact in the Humanities.
 Invited presentation at the John Hope Franklin Center for Interdisciplinary and International Studies, Wednesdays at the Center Series (virtual).
 Recording available at [https://www.youtube.com/watch?v=AXtbsha9T5A](https://www.youtube.com/watch?v=AXtbsha9T5A).
 Slides available at [https://hdl.handle.net/1805/32277](https://hdl.handle.net/1805/32277).

 Coates, H. L. (2022).
 Open Access is necessary but not sufficient to ensure research integrity.
 Invited Open Access Week presentation to the Texas Digital Library Research Integrity Working Group (virtual).
 Available at [https://hdl.handle.net/1805/30531](https://hdl.handle.net/1805/30531).